Pet Peace of Mind Helps Hospice and Palliative Care Patients Keep Their Pets

 I know of countless patients who have said that their pet is their lifeline.
 Pets are great medicine for coping with the anxiety the comes from dealing with a serious medical condition.
 For many patients, keeping their pets near them during the end of life journey and finding homes for their beloved pets after they pass is one of the most important pieces of unfinished business. — Dianne McGill

 Pet Peace of Mind educates hospice and palliative care organizations about the importance of pets in the lives of their patients and helps them support those pets in practical ways.
 Our program provides a turnkey approach to help them establish a local program to train volunteers to help patients with their pet care needs.
-We help them deliver help when and where it is needed, provide funding to get the program off the ground, and provide ongoing support so they are never going it alone.
+We help them deliver help when and where it is needed and provide ongoing support so they are never going it alone.

 Watch this video to learn more about our work.